 1. Dental filling

 A dental filling is a procedure used to fill a hole in a tooth to prevent further tooth decay.
 A filling is usually a simple and early treatment for tooth decay.
-However, dental fillings may be broken and allow leftovers trapped between the tooth and the filling.
+However, it may be broken and allow leftovers trapped between the tooth and the filling.
 Thus, a regular dental check-up is necessary.
-The materials that are usually used for dental filling recently are amalgam and composite resin.
+The materials that are usually used for this treatment recently are amalgam and composite resin.

 When a patient gets a decay of the middle and side of your tooth, an Onlay can be considered a treating method as it may cover one or more cusps of your tooth.
 Compared with inlay, Onlay covers more areas, they are positioned inside the deep tissues of the tooth as well as cover part of the biting surface of the tooth.
 This helps to protect the damaged tooth from a direct chewing load.